PhotonicsTUL/PLaSK/doc/tutorial2.rst

       </material>
    </materials>

 This defines two materials with names given in name attribute of the material tags.
-These tags must also have the second attribute which is either ``kind`` or ``base``.
-The former one is used for creating completely new materials and specifies to which group it belongs.
-Allowed values are *"semiconductor"*, *"dielectric"*, *"oxide"*, *"metal"*, or *"liquid crystal"*.
-Then in the following internal tags you have to specify all the material properties used in the simulation (see chapter :ref:`sec-Materials` for the complete list).
+These tags must also have the second attribute ``base``.
+It is either used for creating completely new materials and specifies to which group it belongs, or for providing the base material that we want to modify.
+In the first case, the allowed values are *"semiconductor"*, *"dielectric"*, *"oxide"*, *"metal"*, or *"liquid crystal"*.
+In the second case ``base`` must be a proper material specification, as used e.g. in the geometry section.
+In this case every undefined property of the newly defined material will be looked up in the base material.
+Hence, in this example, the *inactive* material will have exactly the same refractive index as the *active* one.

+In the internal tags of each ``<material>`` you have to specify all the material properties used in the simulation (see chapter :ref:`sec-Materials` for the complete list).
 In our case, we will perform only optical simulations, so the refractive index and the absorption are sufficient.

-The second defined material has the ``base`` attribute instead of ``kind``.
-This tells PLaSK that we want to define the modification of the existing material.
-The ``base`` value must be a proper material specification, as used e.g. in the geometry section.
-In this case every undefined property, will be looked up in the base material.
-Hence, in this example, the *inactive* material will have exactly the same refractive index as the *active* one.

 The whole XPL file with VCSEL geometry specification is presented in :ref:`Listing of tutorial2.xpl <lis-Listing-of-tutorial2.xpl>`.